Top 10 Best Seinfeld Episodes

 A hugely underrated episode.
 Jerry's parents are painfully funny, as well as Jack Clompus and the rest of the Phase 2 residents.
 STELLA!

-The Little Kicks Elaine's dancing at a work party embarrasses her staff and friends.
-George pretends to be a bad influence to impress a woman.
-Jerry accidentally bootlegs a film for Kramer.
+Elaine's dancing at a work party embarrasses her staff and friends.
+George pretends to be a bad seed to impress a woman.
+Jerry is coerced into bootlegging a movie for a friend of Kramer's.

 Frank and Elaine's fight, that's all I have to say!